twocs/gin/README.md

 {"error":"Key: 'Login.Password' Error:Field validation for 'Password' failed on the 'required' tag"}
 ```

-**Skip validate**
+#### Skip Validation

-When running the above example using the above the `curl` command, it returns error.
-Because the example use `binding:"required"` for `Password`.
-If use `binding:"-"` for `Password`, then it will not return error when running the above example again.
+When running the above example using the above the `curl` command, it returns an error because the example uses `binding:"required"` for `Password`.
+If `binding:"-"` is used for `Password`, then it will not return an error when running the above example again.

 ### Custom Validators